acenet-arc/cloud_from_a_to_z/_episodes/first-jekyll-site.md

 {: .bash}

 ## Connecting to a workshop VM
-We just ran some commands in our shell on our laptops, however, to work on our Jekyll websites we are going to work on a remote computer already setup on the Compute Canada cloud for us with Jekyll already installed.
+We just ran some commands in our shell on our laptops, however, to work on our Jekyll websites we are going to work on a remote computer already setup on an Alliance cloud for us with Jekyll already installed.

 We can interact with this remote computer in the same way we have been interacting with our local laptops, using a shell.
 To interact with a remote computer using a shell we must first connect to it using a program called `ssh`, which is short for secure shell.
 This command allows you to type commands as we did on our laptops but the commands are executed and affect the remote computer.
 It is secure because it [**encrypts**](../reference#encryption) data sent to and from the remote computer so that people intercepting these communications can not decipher them.